Workers injured in Kuwait refinery fire, output unaffected | Headlines

 Workers injured in Kuwait refinery fire, output unaffected

 A fire at Kuwait's Mina al-Ahmadi oil refinery on Monday injured several workers but operations were unaffected, Kuwait National Petroleum Company (KNPC) said.
-The atmospheric residue desulphurisation (ARDS) unit where the fire broke out has been isolated and firefighting efforts are continuing, the state refiner said.
-A number of workers employed by a contractor suffered minor injuries and smoke inhalation, KNPC said.
+The atmospheric residue desulphurisation (ARDS) unit where the fire broke out was isolated and the fire has been fully brought under control, the state refiner said.

 - Country: